thatsmidnight/thatsmidnightdotcom/README.md

 ## Summary

 This project deploys various AWS infrastructure resources to host a static website on S3 accessed via CloudFront.
+This project assumes that your domain is hosted on Route 53.

 The CloudFront distribution provides HTTPS access to a private S3 bucket hosting a static website.
 Thanks to CORS (cross-origin resource sharing), we can include things like a SoundCloud embed without it being blocked by CloudFront, S3, etc. Assuming our domain name is hosted on Route 53, the certificate can validate via DNS which allows for a much more streamlined deployment process.

 We will go into greater detail below about how all the resources work together.